Taemin: Public image and musical style

 Taemin is noted for his distinctive and intricate dancing style, which often incorporates elements of contemporary dance.
 His frequent use of androgynous fashion and make-up, especially since his 2017 single "Move", has earned him recognition as a pioneer of the genderless performance trend amongst male K-pop idols.

 I wanted to go beyond what K-pop typically is perceived as, and through "Move" I was able to show a concept that's more edgy, more powerful.
 Not only that, but regardless of the gender, I believe that all of the audience will be able to enjoy and listen to this as something different from most of what's coming out in K-pop. (...)
 My aim was to find a middle ground, mixing both masculine and feminine movements into the choreography together.

 — Taemin on "Move"The choreography to "Move", created by Japanese choreographer and frequent collaborator Koharu Sugawara, went viral in South Korea following the single's release, spurring many dance covers by fans and celebrities in a trend dubbed "Move Disease".

 Taemin's discography is predominantly pop and R&B and occasionally influenced by rock, hip-hop, trap and electro, darker in theme than his work with Shinee, and sensual in character.
 Lyrically, Taemin's songs cover concepts ranging from love and lust to self-discovery, philosophy and faith.
 His music videos are often choreography-focused and contain biblical references, particularly "Want".

 Philanthropy

 In 2016, Taemin along with groupmate Key and other artists from SM Entertainment, participated in the "Make a Promise" campaign by UNICEF and Louis Vuitton, whereby 40% of the proceeds were donated through UNICEF to children in need.

 Personal life

+Education and religion

 In March 2011, Taemin transferred from Chungdam High School to Hanlim Multi Art School to accommodate his busy schedule during Shinee's Japanese promotions.
 He graduated in February 2012, but was unable to attend the ceremony due to the band's activities.
 Taemin enrolled in Myongji University in 2013, majoring in Film and Musicals.
 He identifies as Catholic.